 I am a Ph.D. student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, advised by Emily Fox and a member of the MODE Lab.
-I am fortunate to be funded by an IGERT fellowship in Big Data and Data Science.
+I was fortunate to be funded by an IGERT fellowship in Big Data and Data Science from 2017-2019.
 My undergraduate research was in the Brain-Machine Interface Systems Lab at UC Berkeley, advised by Jose Carmena.

 My research interests are in developing novel methods in statistical machine learning, applied to artificial intelligence and data science.
 Currently I'm researching new machine learning models for time series and applying them to neuroimaging data to learn more about the brain.

 Learning dynamic functional connectivity networks from infant magnetoencephalography data

 Rahul Nadkarni, Nicholas J. Foti, and Emily B. Fox